loyihsu/data-structures-and-algorithms-in-swift/Data Structures/Queue/README.md

 # Queue

-A queue is a specialized array that elements are pushed to the rear end and pop from the front end (First In First Out).
+A queue is a specialized collection that elements are enqueued to the rear end and dequeued from the front end (First In First Out).

 ## How to use this?